whilu/BeTranslate/README.md

 | Value col | The column index for the 'value' column(index start with 0)
 | Output directory | The output directory for generated file
 | Need fill with the refer xml? | If you check this and set a refer 'xml' file path, this will help to fill the output resource file
+| Ignore [translatable="false"] | If you check this and check the 'fill' operation, this will ignore those items that marked [translatable="false"]

 ## Change logs